Tactical air force

+US First Tactical Air Force in WWII

-Also there was a U.S./French TAF, the 1st Tactical Air Force (Provisional), supporting 6th Army Group, consisting of XII Tactical Air Command and the French 1er Corps Aerien Francais.
+Also there was a U.S./French TAF, the First Tactical Air Force (Provisional), supporting the Franco-American 6th Army Group, consisting of U.S. Seventh Army and the French 1er Corps Aerien Francais.
 (Zaloga, Nordwind) 1 TAF (P) became operational early in November 1944 with Major General Ralph Royce in command.
+Its major components included the XII Tactical Air Command, which oversaw five P-47 Thunderbolt groups previously assigned to the Twelfth and Ninth Air Forces through the 64th Fighter Wing under the command of Col. Nelson P. Jackson.
+Additionally, the First French Air Corps (FFAC) contributed three P-47 groups, while four B-26 Marauder groups—two from the Twelfth Air Force and two from FFAC's II Brigade de Bombardment—were placed under the command of the 42nd Bomb Wing.
+The Western French Air Forces (WFAF) also played a role within the formation.
 The 1er CAF was formed on 1 December 1944.